zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/execute.md

 The `Execute` method also takes optional parameters for transaction, command timeout, and command type.

-The following table shows the different parameters of an Execute method.
+The following table shows the different parameters of the Execute method.

 | Name | Description |
 | :--- | :---------- |